Thank you, #barefootneighborhood.

 Dollar Tree Dinners for Back Bay Mission

 This is what it looks like when a whole lot of people give a damn and whether they care if their neighbors get a meal on any given day.
 On April 12, 2025, we filled a trailer and several trucks full of items to bring to Back Bay Mission.
-We were met with a huge group of volunteers at the Micah Day Center, who immediately swarmed the vehicles to unload the trucks of food.
+We were met with 100+ volunteers at the Micah Day Center, who immediately swarmed the vehicles to unload the trucks of food.
 Almost immediately, volunteers of all ages created an assembly line to make these Dollar Tree Dinner bags come to life.
-From there, we presented Back Bay Mission with a check for $2,245 from the first quarter of my merchandise sales a $600 donation from Pepper the App.
+From there, we presented Back Bay Mission with a check for $2,245 from the first quarter of my merchandise sales and a $600 donation from Pepper the App.

 After the bags were made, we moved everything else to the food pantry.
 Not only did we stock it up, we stacked the hallway with boxes of food.
-This is going to feed a lot of families.
-To my online audience, my local friends, and the entire #barefootneighborhood, thank you!
-You touched lives in a real way with this amazing turnout.

 More about Back Bay Mission: Back Bay Mission has a simple mission: to strengthen neighborhoods, seek justice, and transform lives.
 Back Bay Mission has proudly served the Mississippi Gulf Coast for more than 100 years.